thiviyanT/IntelliGraphs/README.md

 ## Future Work

-### 2D and 3D Scene Graph Generation
+* **Inductive Setting** It would be very useful doing the data split such that it allows for inductive setting.

-In the future, we plan to extend IntelliGraphs to generate 2D and 3D scene graphs.
-Here are some examples of 2D and 3D scene graphs:
+* **2D and 3D Scene Graph Generation with corresponding knowledge graphs** Here are some examples of 2D and 3D scene graphs:

 <p  align="center">
     <img src="images/2d_objects.jpg" width="200px;" style="max-width: 100%;  margin-right:10px;">